slsfi/digital-edition-tools-ionic5/README.md

 ## Explanations
 ### Components - tools
-A collection tools, may inherit grid components.
+A collection tools, may inherit other sub components (e.g. components->grids).

 ### Components - grids
 A collection of data-grid components for viewing and editing data.